-As a Vimeo PRO, Business, or Premium member, you can invite team members to your account to help upload and manage your videos and collections.
-PRO members can add up to 3 team members to their account and Vimeo Business and Premium members can add up to 10.
+As a Vimeo Pro, Business, Premium or Enterprise member, you can invite team members to your account to help upload and manage your videos and collections.
+Pro members can add up to 3 team members to their account and Vimeo Business members and higher can add up to 10.

 Team member types

 There are three permission types for team members: uploaders, contributors, and admin.
 All types will need to make their own Vimeo account in order to be able to join a team.

 Uploaders can only upload videos to your account.
 On their upload page, they will be able to toggle between uploading videos to their own account and uploading videos to your account.
 Uploaders will only be able to edit the title and description of the video while it is being uploaded to your account.
 Any videos an uploader adds to your account will have the privacy setting Only Me, but as the account owner, you can change the video's privacy setting after upload.

 Note: Uploaders will need to make sure they select the correct account from their upload page.

 Uploaders do not have any access to the team account otherwise.
 They cannot view or edit the video after they've uploaded it nor can they access any settings for the team account.

 Viewers can be invited to specific folders within your account, but they will have limited access to the contents of those folders.
 They can access the review page, leave notes, and share videos within a project, but won’t have the ability to upload, edit, publish, or access any other areas of your account.